 Looking for potential in the unpolished is integral to the creative process I employ.
-Allowing the everyday vernacular to inform relationships to objects through metamorphosis sets the stage for our own fluidity.
-By subverting meaning through installation, sound, and performance a platform emerges for a larger dialogue.
+Allowing the vernacular to inform relationships to objects through metamorphosis sets the stage for our own fluidity.
+Subverting meaning through installation, sound, and performance supplies a platform for a larger dialogue.

 Visually speaking I’m obsessed with looking, hunting for potential in dumpsters, parking lots, alley ways, forest floors, and even my own living room.
 Collection is a large part of the creative process.
 When we collect we do several things including searching, choosing, organizing, cataloging, cleaning, stacking, and piling.
 Within each of these activities choices are made that speak to our culture, our memories, and our levels of comfort.
 The simple act of placing different objects in spaces I frequent breaks down the barrier of visual routine.

 The relationship between the body and an object, a set of objects, or the multiplicity of an object is a reoccurring theme.
 Creating an experience that is both condensed and refined, while also leaving room for ambiguity is my priority.